ScaleBSD/scalebsd.github.io/_drafts/scaling.md

   - poor cache locality between L3 caches or NUMA domains

-Locking granularity is in essence the relative size of the scope that a single lock protects.
+In essence, locking granularity is the relative size of the scope that a single lock protects.
 The most coarse grained was a single lock serializing all access to the kernel "Big Kernel Lock" or "BKL" in Linux or "Giant" in FreeBSD.
 This was gradually improved to